 Considering Aimee’s anxieties about meeting new people, she got involved in the group sessions and her confidence increased, which was evidenced in her moving speech at the MtW Celebration Event in 2020.

-Aimee successfully completed the programme and was offered a 3 month part time contract with Marks and Spencer.
+Aimee successfully completed the programme and was offered an initial 3 month part time contract with Marks and Spencer which was subsequently extended.
 Since starting work, Aimee has settled in exceptionally well, with staff members saying she is part of the family.
-Fortunately, Aimee had her contract extended until January 2020 so she will be staying with the team to help out during the busy Christmas period.

 Aimee has enjoyed having a routine again, ensuring that she gets to bed on time and arrives early for work.
 Aimee recognises that she still has bad days with her mental health, but generally she has seen improvements and she is better able to manage this.